kedro-org/kedro-viz/docs/source/migrate_experiment_tracking.md

 rm -rf data/09_tracking/
 ```

-## Refer to MLflow documentation for further setup
+## Refer to the `kedro-mlflow` documentation for further setup

-After completing these steps, refer to the below Mlflow documentation to complete your experiment tracking setup with MLflow.
+After completing these steps, refer to the below MLflow documentation to complete your experiment tracking setup with MLflow.

 - [The official Kedro + MLflow guide in the Kedro documentation](https://docs.kedro.org/en/stable/integrations/mlflow.html)
 - The documentation of [`kedro-mlflow`](https://docs.kedro.org/en/latest/integrations/mlflow.html) plugin